LarsHagemann/serializer/README.md

 Add the preprocessor definition SER_ENABLE_FILESYSTEM if your compiler supports C++17 and the C++ filesystem.

 In serializable.hpp is most of the magic happening.
 Most interesting for users are the reader and the writer though.
-The three files serarr.hpp, servec.hpp and sermap.hpp contain helper functions that make it easy to serialize std::map, std::array and std::vector.
-The Library will work for every type with an ostringstream::operator<< overload and an istringstream::operator>> overload.
+The four files serarr.hpp, servec.hpp, serstr.hpp and sermap.hpp contain helper functions that make it easy to serialize std::map, std::array, std::string, std::filesystem::path (if enabled) and std::vector.
+The Library will work for every trivially copyable type.
+You can write your own helper functions for other types as well.
+Just have a look at serstr.hpp for example.

 If you want to make a class serializable do the following.